-The module will give you a basic understanding and knowledge of a selection of key topics in Healthcare Technology, including the basics of medical imaging, medical simulation and medical robotics.
+Develop your understanding and knowledge of a selection of key topics in Healthcare Technology.
+This module will include the basics of medical imaging, medical simulation and medical robotics.
 It also aims to give you practical experience of each of the mentioned topics and an awareness of the historical developments in Healthcare Technology over the last 100 years.

 Learning outcomes and objectives

 By the end of the module, you should have: